dotbeseck/IncidentScripts/README.md

 # Incident Response Scripts Collection
-100% ai generated readme, i cant organize thisnwell
+**100% ai generated readme, i cant organize this well

 A comprehensive collection of incident response and forensic analysis tools for AWS, Kubernetes, system analysis, and malware investigation.

 ## 📋 Table of Contents